wise4rmgod/Urlshortner/readme.md

 ```

-Access the API documentation by opening your web browser and navigating to `http://localhost:3000/api-docs/`.
+6. Access the API documentation by opening your web browser and navigating to `http://localhost:3000/api-docs/`.
 Here, you can interact with the API using Swagger UI.

-To shorten a URL, make a POST request to `/shorten` with a JSON body containing the url you want to shorten.
-You will receive a JSON response with the `originalUrl` and the `shortUrl` that you can use for redirection.
+7. To shorten a URL, make a POST request to `/shorten` with a JSON body containing the url you want to shorten.
+You will receive a JSON response with the `originalUrl` and the `shortUrl` you can use for redirection.

-To access the original URL using the short URL, copy the shortUrl value from the response of the `/shorten` endpoint and append it to `http://localhost:3000/`.
+8. To access the original URL using the short URL, copy the shortUrl value from the response of the `/shorten` endpoint and append it to `http://localhost:3000/`.
 This will redirect you to the original URL.

 ### Base URL